miklevin/MikeLev.in/_posts/2022-06-20-every-little-thing-gets-done-eltgd-leads-to-more-epic-days.md

 headline: "ELTgd: Juneteenth 2022 - A Day of Accomplishment, Pleasure, and Self-Realization."
 description: On Juneteenth of 2022, I had a productive day full of accomplishment and pleasure.
 I wrote a difficult letter to my ex, created a sub-arrow system for my Jekyll and GitHub Pages static site generator, enjoyed a hot bath and a meal at the local diner, interacted with my YouTube audience, and created one of my best videos ever.
 I was reminded that life is what we make of it, and that everything after a certain point is of my own choosing.
 keywords: Every Little Thing gets done (ELTgd), Productive Day, Accomplishment, Pleasure, Difficult Letter, Ex, Sub-arrow System, Jekyll, GitHub Pages, Static Site Generator, Hot Bath, Meal, Local Diner, YouTube Audience, Video, Life, Choices, Impossible
-categories: jekyll, static site generator, github pages
+categories: static site generator, github pages, jekyll
 permalink: /blog/every-little-thing-gets-done-eltgd-leads-to-more-epic-days/
 layout: post
 ---